A wish come true in so many ways

 All about Evie

-Very sadly our youngest daughter, Evie, passed away peacefully at home on the 28th February this year (2020) – she was only 12 years old.
-Although her life was short, it was full of love, fun, laughter, tenderness, creativity and adventure.
+Very sadly our youngest daughter, Evie, passed away peacefully at home on the 28th of February this year (2020) – she was only 12 years old.
+Although her life was short, it was full of love, fun, laughter, tenderness, creativity, and adventure.